capactio/capact/docs/development.md

 ### Generate documentation

-For the `ocftool` development we use [Cobra](https://github.com/spf13/cobra) library.
+For the Capact CLI development we use [Cobra](https://github.com/spf13/cobra) library.
 The documentation for the CLI is generated automatically based on CLI commands code.

 To regenerate the documentation for CLI, execute:
 ```bash